Dzuelu/jest-meta-reporter/README.md

 # jest-meta-reporter

-Are you tired of having to put `console.log` statements into your tests to debug when they fail, and then clean them out afterwords?
-Then `jest-meta-reporter` might be just the thing you need for your tests!
+Are you frustrated with constantly adding console.log statements to your tests in order to debug failed cases, only to have to go back and remove them afterward so they don't clog up the cli when running passing tests?
+If so, jest-meta-reporter is the perfect solution for streamlining your testing process!

-`jest-meta-reporter` allows you to set or push metadata into your tests and will only output when the test fails.
+With jest-meta-reporter, you can easily set or push custom metadata into your tests, and it will only output when a test fails.
+This eliminates the clutter of unnecessary logs during successful test runs, helping you keep your testing environment clean and focused.
+Say goodbye to the hassle of manual cleanup and hello to more efficient debugging!

 ## How to setup